 Some special categories of personal data, such as information about health or medical conditions, is processed to carry out employment law obligations (such as those in relation to employees with disabilities and for health and safety purposes).
 Information about trade union membership is processed to allow us to operate check-off for union subscriptions.

 Where we process other special categories of personal data, such as information about ethnic origin, sexual orientation, health or religion or belief, this is done for the purposes of equal opportunities monitoring.

 Your information will be shared internally, including with members of the HR and recruitment team, Payroll, your line manager, managers in the business area in which you work and IT staff if access to the data is necessary for performance of their roles.

-The organisation also shares your data with third parties that process data on its behalf, in connection with the provision of benefits, training providers and the provision of occupational health services.
+We also share your data with third parties that process data on our behalf, in connection with the provision of benefits, training providers and the provision of occupational health services.

 Your data may be transferred to countries outside the European Economic Area (EEA) for pre-employment checks where this is relevant in processing an application or offer of employment.

-The Council takes the security of your data seriously.
-The organisation has internal policies and controls in place to try to ensure that your data is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by its employees in the performance of their duties.
+We take the security of your data seriously.
+We have internal policies and controls in place to try to ensure that your data is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by our employees in the performance of their duties.

 As a data subject, you have a number of rights.
 You can:

 - access and obtain a copy of your data on request;